Emotions can be funny things and can sometimes run on emotional fumes.

 I’d like to try and help with that today.

-I believe we have at least 3 must-read indicators that help us figure out the amount of fuel we have in our emotional tank.
-The first one is
+I believe we have at least 3 must-read indicators that help us figure out the emotional fumes we have in our emotional tank.

 If our calendar is consistently crammed, with little-to-no white space to be found, we’re probably running on emotional fumes.
 The funny thing is (well it’s not so funny), we can run low on emotional fuel and be oblivious to it . . . until we slam into a wall.
 Then we’re forced to pay attention.
 From the very beginning of time, God demonstrated a healthy rhythm of work and rest when He paused on the seventh day, after creating the universe.
 God expects us to work diligently, and to produce good outcomes—but He modeled to us the need for regular downtime.
 A second indicator on our emotional tank is